 - Initial penetration, right at the opening of the vagina

-- Only with deeper penetration with pain being at deeper vaginal tissues and with certain positions
+- Only with deep penetration with pain being at deeper vaginal tissues and with certain positions

 - Pain in general with simple thrusting motions, the inner vaginal tissues feel very “raw”

 So what do these different presentations mean!?
 Well, the only way to really know is by having an assessment done by a pelvic health PT and going through your history and symptoms.
-But let me share some of my experience and common trends I see clinically.
+But let me share some of my experience and common patterns we see clinically.

-1. Initial penetration pain: typically this pain is right at the “Posterior Fourchette”, which is the lower aspect of the vaginal opening, and at the lower inner vaginal region, this is where the puborectalis muscle is at.
+1. Initial penetration pain: typically this pain is right at the “Posterior Fourchette”, which is the bottom part of the vaginal opening, and at the lower inner vaginal region, this is where the puborectalis muscle is at.
 Okay, so why rawness and burning irritation here?!
 Common trends that I see for women who have pain here:

 -High anxiety and stress cause the pelvic floor muscles to be highly overactive and the muscle tone is too high.
 This can be from past trauma, chronic pain, or generalized anxiety.

--Vagina tearing during delivery can leave restricted scar tissue around this region which can cause pain.
+-Vagina tearing during delivery can leave restricted scar tissue around this region & hypersensative nerves which can cause pain.